Pentecostarion: Content

-The services of the Pentecostarion begin during the Paschal Vigil starting at the stroke of midnight on Easter Sunday.
-The service for Pascha is radically different from the services of any other time of the year.
-Throughout the course of the Pentecostarion, they gradually return to normal (see Canonical hours and Divine Liturgy).
+Holy Week, Pascha and its after-feast

-Afterfeast of Pascha
+The services of Holy Week and Pascha are radically different from the services of any other time of the year.
+Throughout the course of the season, they gradually return to normal (see Canonical hours and Divine Liturgy).

 The Afterfeast of Pascha lasts for 40 days, beginning on the Sunday of Pascha and concluding with the Apodosis ("leave-taking") of Pascha on the day before the Ascension of the Lord.

 Bright Week

 The seven days beginning on the Sunday of Pascha are referred to as "Bright Week" or "Renewal Week".
 On these days the services are completely different that the rest of the year.
 Everything is chanted rather than being simply read.
 Most of the services are much shorter than usual.
 Even the Divine Liturgy, which normally has little variation in it, has a number of changes which are particular to the Paschal celebration.
 The Little Hours are chanted in a special format known as the Paschal Hours.
 The reading of the Psalter, which normally forms a major portion of all of the Daily Offices, is completely omitted.